n-lai/PuppiesBnb/README.md

 ### Direct Messaging

 Another feature I would like to implement is messaging, allowing for the user to contact and communicate with puppy hosts.
+I am planning to use WebSockets to create a direct line of communication between different users.